nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 3. User requests to edit specific details of a specific TDE in the list.
 4. TaskManager edits the TDE. <br>
 Use case ends.

-#### Use case: List all tasks
-1.User requests to list all tasks
-2.TaskManager shows a list of tasks

-#### Use case: List all deadlines
-1.User requests to list all deadlines
-2.TaskManager shows a list of deadlines

-#### Use case: List all events
-1.User requests to list all events
-2.TaskManager shows a list of events

 **Extensions**